Sports Vision Training for Boxing

 - peripheral vision: seeing to each side while looking straight ahead

 At Vision & Sensory Integration Institute we will create a customized program to hone the visual skills you need most to succeed as a boxer.
 One visual-skill exercise that’s well known to boxers is gazing straight ahead while bobbing one’s head back and forth in a vertical U shape to simulate ducking an opponent’s punches to the head.
 We will work with you in the office to improve these visual skills, then provide exercises to help you develop visual skills at home.

-If you box, first visit Dr. Ingryd Lorenzana for a thorough examination to ensure that your eyesight accords with the rigors of the sport and for us to evaluate your visual skills.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If you box, first visit Dr. Ingryd Lorenzana for a thorough examination to ensure that your eyesight accords with the rigors of the sport and for us to evaluate your visual skills.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.